Current coastal and estuary grants round

 • will deliver broad public benefit, allow public assets to be appropriately managed and has community support

-• are 'no regrets' and enable costs to be managed sustainably into the future
+• are no regrets and enable costs to be managed sustainably into the future

-• have appropriate cost sharing arrangements.
+• has appropriate cost sharing arrangements.

 Region Phone number